olewsaa/Yacht-computer/IoT/Tank-level/README.md

 ## ESP-8266 breadboard layout

+I have used an ESP-12E NodeMCU 1.0 board from China in for this project.
+The software development is Arduino IDE which relies on the (close enough) C programming language.

 The tank level has
 [web pages](https://sites.google.com/site/olewsaa/yacht-server-with-raspberry/tank-level-monitor)
 about the project with overview of the project and pictures, given here are source code and